Hierosoft/linux-preinstall/readme.md

 # # ^ before the "export PATH" line, otherwise add that afterward.
 ```

-### nopackage
-The old install_any.py script's features have been moved to
-<https://github.com/poikilos/nopackage> which provides the new command
-`nopackage`:

-You can use `nopackage` to install almost anything, such as a single
-file (AppImage or other), a zip file, or to install a deb package on
-any distro in your profile, all without superuser priveleges!

 ### System commands
 The system commands become available after installing the repository
 via pip (See the "[Install](#install)" section).